Simplex path integral and simplex renormalization group for high-order interactions: Simplex path integral

 which naturally relates to the path integral formulation.
 Let us consider a minimum time step $\varepsilon$ such that $N=\frac{\tau}{\varepsilon}$.
 At the limit $N\rightarrow\infty$ (or $\varepsilon\rightarrow 0$), the numerator of the density operator (i.e., the time evolution operator) implies a power form of the corresponding high-order propagator $\mathbf{K}^{\left(n\right)}\left(\mathbf{x},\mathbf{x}_{0},\tau\right)=\big\langle\mathbf{x}\big\vert\mathbf{U}^{\left(n\right)}_{\tau}\big\vert\mathbf{x}_{0}\big\rangle=\lim_{N\rightarrow\infty}\big\langle\mathbf{x}\big\vert\left(\mathbf{U}^{\left(n\right)}_{\varepsilon}\right)^{N}\big\vert\mathbf{x}_{0}\big\rangle$.
 On the one hand, this power form expression directly leads to a path integral in conventional quantum field theory

 where we mark $\mathbf{x}=\mathbf{x}_{N\varepsilon}$.
 On the other hand, this power form expression can also be reformulated using the imaginary time and Eqs. (\ref{EQ8}-\ref{EQ9})

-where notion $\hbar$ denotes the reduced Planck constant (i.e., or named as the Dirac constant) \cite{feynman2010quantum,kleinert2009path}.
+where $\hbar$ denotes the reduced Planck constant \cite{feynman2010quantum,kleinert2009path}.
 Eq. (\ref{EQ14}) is closely related to the imaginary time evolution governed by operator $\mathbf{L}^{\left(n\right)}$ in the infinite-dimensional path space.
 Specifically, the probability amplitude for the system to evolve from $\big\vert\mathbf{x}_{0}\big\rangle$ to $\big\vert\mathbf{x}\big\rangle$ during a period of $\tau$ conveyed by the propagator in Eq. (\ref{EQ13}) can be measured by summing over all possible evolution paths connecting between these two states (i.e., the discrete counterpart of path integrals) in Eq. (\ref{EQ14}).
 This is the reason why the $n$-order network topology conveyed by $\mathbf{L}^{\left(n\right)}$ intrinsically shapes path integrals.
 See Fig. \ref{G2}(c) for illustrations.

 Moreover, the denominator of the density operator (i.e., the partition function) can be interpreted by considering the expectation $\big\langle\mathbf{U}^{\left(n\right)}_{\tau}\big\rangle=\operatorname{tr}\left(\rho^{\left(n\right)}\mathbf{U}^{\left(n\right)}_{\tau}\right)$